I’ve seen lots of rainwater harvesting systems that use anything from modified trash cans to expensive designer wooden rain barrels.

 If you have a choice, go with round rainwater barrels.
-The round shape helps disperse the pressure of the water better so they are less likely to crack.
-The round shape also makes them easier to clean because you don’t have sludge building up in the corners.
+The round shape helps disperse the pressure of the water better, so they are less likely to crack.
+The round shape makes them easier to clean because you don’t have sludge building up in the corners.

 10. Do You Want to Hide Your Rainwater Barrels?

-Harvesting rainwater is illegal in some places, so some people choose to hide their rainwater barrels to get around the law (I’m not encouraging this!
-Violate the law at your own risk! 😉 ).
+Harvesting rainwater is illegal in some places, so some people hide their rainwater barrels to get around the law (I’m not encouraging this!
+Violate the law at your own risk!

 The easier option for hiding rainwater barrels is to put them in a shed or other structure.
 The other option is to install underground rainwater cisterns.
 Underground rainwater harvesting systems are more complex and you’ll need a pump to get the water out.
-The ground pressure also means you can’t use just any barrels – so make sure you are choosing the right rainwater barrels for what you need.
+The ground pressure also means you can’t use just any barrels – so make sure you choose the right rainwater barrels for your needs.

 Are you harvesting rainwater?
 What other tips would you add for choosing rain barrels?
-Let us know in the comments or join us in our Facebook group.
+Let us know in the comments.